AaronGullickson/labs-wrangling-programming/README.md

 Note that all of the IPUMS variables are coded as numeric values.
 You need to use the codebook to see which categories these numbers correspond to in cases of categorical variables.
 There is no need to recode them as factors for this assignment as we will create our own categorical variables in the next assignment.

 Be sure that all of your variables have good variable names following the syntax rules [outlined above](#code-syntax).
-Furthermore, to shrink our dataset a little bit, I would like you to subset it so that only cases with a valid `met2013` and `sei` value (i.e. non-zero value) are kept.
+Furthermore, to tidy up our dataset, I would like you to subset it so that only cases with a valid `met2013` and `sei` value (i.e. non-zero value) are kept.

 #### Reading in the Tract Data